-- The Panel recommends that endotracheal intubation for patients with COVID-19 be done by health care providers with extensive airway management experience, if possible (AIII).
+- The Panel recommends that endotracheal intubation for patients with COVID-19 be performed by health care providers with extensive airway management experience, if possible (AIII).

 - The Panel recommends that intubation be achieved by video laryngoscopy, if possible (CIII).